mohsinalimat/ContainerScrollViewController/README.md

 ## Properties

-The following properties of `ContainerScrollViewController` can be modified to control its behavior:
+Modify these `ContainerScrollViewController` properties to change its behavior:

 ### shouldResizeEmbeddedViewForKeyboard